Official Competition Details, Rules and Format

 II.2 VEHICLE CONTROL

 Vehicles must be unmanned and autonomous.
 They must compete based on their ability to perceive the course environment and avoid obstacles.
 Vehicles cannot be remotely controlled by a human operator during competition.
 All computational power, sensing and control equipment must be carried on board the vehicle.
+There will be no base stations allowed for position accuracy allowed.
+Teams are encouraged to map the course and use that information to improve their performance on the course.

 II.3 OBSTACLE COURSE

-The course will be laid out on grass, pavement, simulated pavement, or any combination, over an area of approximately 60 to 120 yards long, by 40 to 60 yards wide and be 700 to 800 feet in length.
+The course will be laid out on grass over an area of approximately 100 meters long by 100 meters wide and be 2,000 feet in length.
 This distance is identified so teams can set their maximum speed to complete the course pending no prior violations resulting in run termination.
-The course boundaries will be designated by continuous or dashed white and/or yellow lane markers (lines) approximately three inches wide, painted on the ground.
-Track width will be approximately ten feet wide with a turning radius not less then five feet.
-Alternating side-to-side dashes will be 15-20 feet long, with 10-15 feet separation.
+Track width will vary from ten to twenty feet wide with a turning radius not less than five feet.

-Obstacles on the course will consist of various colors (white, orange, brown, green, black, etc.) 5-gallon pails, construction drums, cones, pedestals and barricades that are used on roadways and highways.
-Natural obstacles such as trees or shrubs and man made obstacles such as light post or street signs could also appear on the course.
+Competitors should expect natural or artificial inclines with gradients not to exceed 15% and randomly placed obstacles along the course.
+The course will become more difficult to navigate autonomously as vehicle progresses.
+Obstacles on the course will consist of various colors (white, orange, brown, green, black, etc.) of construction drums that are used on roadways and highways.
+Natural obstacles such as trees or shrubs and manmade obstacles such as light posts or street signs could also appear on the course.
 The placement of the obstacles may be randomized from left, right, and center placements prior to every run.

 There will be a minimum of six feet clearance, minimum passage width, between the line and the obstacles, i.e. if the obstacle is in the middle of the course then on either side of the obstacle will be six feet of driving space.
 Or if the obstacle is closer to one side of the lane then the other side of the obstacle must have at least six feet of driving space for the vehicles.
+Also on the course there will be complex barrel arrangements with switchbacks and center islands.
+These will be adjusted for location between runs.
+Direction of the obstacle course will not change between heats.

 II.4 COMPETITION PROCEDURES